nazago/personal-website/index.md

 * 3D Piezo-electric Microactuator

 ## Motivations
 I've been always curious about how a computer works, and what is its fundamental unit.
-From here I discovered the world of electronics and all the amazing thing we can do with it!
+From here I discovered the world of electronics and all the amazing thing we can do with it.

 ### Languages
 * Italian (Native Speaker)
 * English (IELTS C1-C2)
 * French (B2)

 ### Hobbies
 * Electronics
 * Geoeconomics